popeindustries/pwa-workshop/step7/README.md

 1. **only cache responses for same-origin resources**

-Edit the `step7/sw.js` file with your installation code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).
+Edit the `step7/sw.js` file with your solution code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).

 ---
 ---